Jeff Jenkins

 Jeff Jenkins is an American producer known for his work in reality television.
-He is best known for producing The Simple Life, Total Divas, and Keeping Up with the Kardashians and its spinoffs.
+He is best known for producing The Simple Life, Total Divas, and Keeping Up with the Kardashians and Coming Out Colton.

 Career

 Bunim/Murray Productions

 Jenkins started working at Bunim/Murray Productions in 2001 and helped grow and expand the company.
 He later served as executive vice president until August 2016.
 In August 2016, Jenkins was promoted to Co-President of Entertainment and Development the production company until he left Bunim/Murray Productions in November 2017.

 At Bunim/Murray, Jenkins worked as an executive producer for Keeping Up with the Kardashians and its various spin-offs.
 Keeping Up with the Kardashians won multiple Teen Choice Awards, People's Choice Awards, and E!
 People's Choice Awards.
 Jenkins was a producer for Kourtney and Kim Take Miami, Kourtney and Kim Take New York, Khloé & Lamar, Dash Dolls, Rob & Chyna.
 Jenkins was a creator, producer, and writer for Kourtney and Khloé Take The Hamptons, which premiered in 2014.
 In 2015, Jenkins was an executive producer for I Am Cait, which covered Caitlyn Jenner's gender transition.
 The show was one of the most-watched unscripted series in 2015.
 In April 2016, the show tied with I Am Jazz for best Outstanding Reality Program at the 27th GLAAD Media Awards.
 In 2017, he was an executive producer for Life of Kylie.